vkhrystych/tobeor/README.md

 if (tobeor(a, ['foo', 'buz', 'foobuz'])) {}
 ```

-Function just returns true or false and that's it.
+Function simply returns true or false and that's it.
-Package pretty simple - it's just one line of code, that use .includes() method to check truthfulness of statement.
+Package pretty simple - it's just one line of code, that uses .includes() method to check truthfulness of statement.

 #### How to install